Product Photography Cost in 2026: Ecommerce Price Breakdown

 - Consistent quality across your entire catalog

-- Unlimited revisions included with every plan
+- Included revisions on every plan

-The cost per product works out to roughly €13-20 depending on your plan, compared to $150-700 per product from a photographer.
+The cost per product works out to roughly €16.60-€19.80 depending on your monthly plan, compared to $150-700 per product from many freelance or studio workflows.
+Add-on product packs can lower the marginal cost further for larger batches.

 Freelance Photographer: $150-400 per Product